Find Affordable College Courses

 Albion, MI

-Full Political Science & Government at Albion College Report
+Read full report on Political Science & Government at Albion College

 With a ranking of #6, Western Michigan University did quite well on this year’s best schools for political science and government students.
-Located in the small city of Kalamazoo, WMU is a public college with a large student population.
+Located in the small city of Kalamazoo, WMU is a public school with a fairly large student population.

 The average amount in student loans that political science majors at WMU take out is $27,229.